The Obitaki: A Love Story

 It had been 6 years since she sat on the Obitaki shore with Rex during his last night on this earth.
 Her eyes still welled up with tears when she thought about that night, and the story she told Rex as his spirit was preparing to pass on to the world beyond.
 Mrs. K’s. words impacted that night.
 “Your family and friends, those that are part of you now and those who will be in the future, are counting on you as you rely on them, always be there for them, and if life allows, they will be there for you.”

 The words “Your family, those who will be in the future” were quite poignant at that moment as I was thinking of taking my own life.
 I would have hurt so many people.
-I wouldn’t have met the man of my dreams or be holding dear sweet Sophie.
-And you RJ (short for Rex Junior) are from the same line that Rex was from and you are very much like Rex your great-grandfather, almost human.
+I wouldn’t have met the man of my dreams or holding dear sweet Sophie.
+And you RJ (short for Rex Junior) are from the same line as Rex your great-grandfather, and so much alike, almost human.
 I wouldn’t have had the pleasure of meeting you.